orange-cloudfoundry/gobis/README.md

 You can see doc [DefaultHandlerConfig](https://godoc.org/github.com/orange-cloudfoundry/gobis#DefaultHandlerConfig) to know more about possible parameters.

 You can also see doc [ProxyRoute](https://godoc.org/github.com/orange-cloudfoundry/gobis#ProxyRoute) to see available options for routes.

+### Headers sent by gobis to reversed app

+Gobis will send some headers to the app when the request is forwarded:

+- **X-Gobis-Forward**: This is a dummy header to say to the app that the requested was forwarded by gobis.
+- **X-Gobis-Username**: User name of a logged user set by a middleware.
+- **X-Gobis-Groups**: User's groups of a logged user set by a middleware.

 ### Example with your own router and middlewares